 8PM: Dine Fine

-Spice up your Isa experience with a dinner at Red Earth’s Thai Restaurant, where the curries bring heat to rival the outside temperatures.
+Spice up your Isa experience with a dinner at Red Earth’s Restaurant, where the curries bring heat to rival the outside temperatures.
 Tempt your tastebuds by indulging in an aromatic beef massaman or ginger stir fry with fresh onion, shallots, capsicum and mushrooms.

 8AM: The Last Supper